 Promise of Community Changes Education Technology Paradigms

-- The concept of collaboration among students and between instructors and students was not a primary or essential requirement for the LMS or academic portals.
-By nature of their historical design and development, LMSs focus on content first, context second and community third.
+The concept of collaboration among students and between instructors and students was not a primary or essential requirement for the LMS or academic portals.
+By nature of their historical design and development, LMS’s focused on content first, context second and community third.
 More often than not, brochure-ware flat content such as PDF documents and PowerPoint slides is the core of the learning experience, with the context being the course, and the community, the class of students.

-- A cohesive Community Platform for Education requires a major shift in perspective from content as the primary organizing principle to the community as the primary organizing principle.
+A cohesive Community Platform for Education required a major shift in perspective from content as the primary organizing principle to the community as the primary organizing principle.

-In fact, with a community-centric learning perspective, there may no longer be a need to make a major distinction between the capabilities of an LMS and an education portal.
+In fact, with a community-centric learning perspective, there may no longer be a need to make a major distinction between the capabilities of an LMS and social groups.
 Moreover, the concept of CPE could supersede and altogether displace the very notion of an LMS.